Marcos Rojkind Matlyuk

-Marcos Rojkind Matlyuk, (July 29, 1935 Mexico City-September 10 - 2011 Washington, DC) known as Marcos Rojkind, was a professor, doctor, inventor of biotechnology, expert on hepatic fibrosis and winner of the National Prize for Arts and Sciences (Mexico).
+Marcos Rojkind Matlyuk (July 29, 1935 in Mexico City – September 10, 2011 in Washington, DC) known as Marcos Rojkind, was a professor, doctor, inventor of biotechnology, expert on hepatic fibrosis and winner of the National Prize for Arts and Sciences (Mexico).
 He taught at the Albert Einstein College of Medicine‘s Marion Bessin Liver Research Center.
 When he died, Rojkind was Professor of Biochemistry, Molecular Biology and Pathology at the George Washington University Medical Center.